tsljgj/ML-note/docs/dp/basics.md

     Bellman Equation is the formula of how subproblems can be used to calculate the main problem. e.g. $f(x) = f(x-1) + f(x-2)$ is a Bellman Equation.

 !!! df "**Definition** (Subproblem Dependency DAG)"
-    The dependency relation between subproblems form a DAG - _Subproblem Dependency DAG_.
+    The dependency relation between subproblems form a directed acyclic graph - _Subproblem Dependency DAG_.

 !!! wr "**Warning** (Limitation of DP)"
-    To use memorization, the subproblem dependency graph must be acyclic.
+    To use memorization, the subproblem dependency graph must be acyclic (it is called DAG).

 !!! df "**Definition** (Bottom-Up Implementation)"
-    Bottom-up implements a DP algorithm means following topological order of the subproblem dependency DAG to do exact same computation as up-bottom.
+    Bottom-up implementing a DP algorithm means following topological order of the subproblem dependency DAG to do the exact same computation as up-bottom (recursion).
 For example, when calculating the ith term of Fibonacci sequence, recursively call $f(x) = f(x-1) + f(x-2)$ is up-bottom; calculating the first term to the ith term is bottom-up.

-!!! st "**Strategy** (Solving DP Problems)"
+!!! mt "**Methodology** (Solving DP Problems)"
     &nbsp;&nbsp;&nbsp;&nbsp;1.
 Define subproblems $\rightarrow$ #subproblems<br>
     &nbsp;&nbsp;&nbsp;&nbsp;2.
 Guess (try all possibility after settling something) $\rightarrow$ #choices for guess<br>
     &nbsp;&nbsp;&nbsp;&nbsp;3.
 Relate subproblem solutions $\rightarrow$ time/subproblem (often similar to guess)<br>